Slay Say

 You’ve come a long way—even if today doesn’t feel like it.

-There were times in my life when I would’ve given anything to have the life I have now… even on my hardest day.
+There were times in my life when I would have given anything to have the life I have now… even on my hardest day.
 I know what it’s like to feel like every day is a worst day.
 But I also know what it’s like to come through the other side—and forget, for a moment, just how far I’ve traveled.

 That’s why I share my story.
 That’s why I speak about mental health and addiction.
 Because it reminds me—and others—that our stories matter.
 That our journeys aren’t over.
 And that someone out there might be waiting to hear exactly what we’ve been through so they can find their way forward.